jasalt/daw-livestream-helper/README.md

     export TWITCH_USER="554music"
     export TWITCH_CHAN="554music"

-If these are not supplied they have to be input before initializing Twitch connection.
+If these are not supplied they have to be input before initializing Twitch connection (see BUGS section).

 ## Draft UI
 ![Draft UI](https://github.com/jasalt/daw-livestream-helper/blob/master/docs/210107-daw-livestream-helper-ui.png)